RatScanner/RatScanner/README.md

 <br/>

-## Setting up the repository
+## Setting up the repository for development

-1. Clone the repo
+1. Clone the repository
 2. Copy the `name` folder and the `correlation.json` from the [EfT-Icons][eft-icons-repo] repository inside `RatScanner\Data\`

 ### Compiling